 Company to prevent contamination of raw materials, ingredients and

 packaging materials.
 The XYZ Company does not accept

 incoming materials if they are known to be contaminated with the

 - toxic substances

 - veterinary drugs

 - decomposed or extraneous

-and/or acceptable temperatures and are appropriately
+and are appropriately monitored.
+If

 thawing is required prior to use, it is done in a manner that prevents

 the materials from becoming adulterated.